dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ```

 Internally dlt will use `primary_key` (`document_id` in the example above) to generate a unique identifier ([UUID](https://weaviate.io/developers/weaviate/manage-data/create#id)) for each object in Weaviate.
 If the object with the same UUID already exists in Weaviate, it will be updated with the new data.
 Otherwise, a new object will be created.

+:::caution

+If you are using the merge write disposition, you must set it from the first run of your pipeline, otherwise the data will be duplicated in the database on subsequent loads.

 ### Append